kdauzickas/ratio-mender/README.md

 ```
 This will build the app to launch withought a console window.
 When built like this `-l` and `-h` flags do nothing.

 **Disclaimer:** I take no responsibility of what might happen while you use this piece of software.
-You most likely *will get baned* if you're cought using it.
+You most likely *will get banned* if you're cought using it.
 Note that this project is my way of learning Go and it's probably not optimal and buggy.
 Basically, use it at your own risk.